s-smits/modernbert-finetune/README.md

 # Fine-tuning ModernBERT on a Dutch Dataset with Custom Tokenizer Training

+**⚠️ Work in Progress - Contributions Welcome! ⚠️**

 This repository provides scripts and instructions for:

 1. **Training a WordPiece tokenizer** on a Dutch dataset (or any other dataset from the Hugging Face Hub).
 2. **Fine-tuning the ModernBERT-base model** on the same Dutch dataset, optionally using the custom-trained tokenizer.

 It leverages the Hugging Face Transformers, Tokenizers, and Datasets libraries for efficient training.

+**We are actively developing this project and welcome contributions from the community!
+If you're interested in helping out, please feel free to open issues, submit pull requests, or reach out to us directly.**

 ## Features